kriserickson/kriserickson.github.com/_posts/2014-10-11-mobile-frameworks-ionic.md

 (or [github](https://github.com/driftyco/ionic)) and creating your own skeleton app.
 You end up with (or should end up with) a very minimal index.html with mostly javascript and css files included (you can include your first page, or that can be in the templates.
 There is also a css directory (which you can set up to use [Sass](http://sass-lang.com/)), a javascript directory and a template directory.
-If you've used angular before you will be very comfortble here, if you haven't there will be a pretty steep learning curve to figure out exactly what is going on.
+If you've used angular before you will be very comfortable here, if you haven't there will be a pretty steep learning curve to figure out exactly what is going on.
 Although you might be able to use Ionic as a stepping stone into the world of [Angular](https://angularjs.org/) I think that it is probably better to learn Angular first (through something like [CodeSchool](https://www.codeschool.com/courses/shaping-up-with-angular-js) or